ajbanjara/Wireshark/ReportingBugs.md

+This site is outdated and needs some more updates (labeling issues, templates etc).
+---

 # Reporting Bugs

 Despite our best efforts, bugs make it into Wireshark from time to time.
 If you find a bug, we want to know about it.

 First verify that this bug is not already known and/or solved.
-You can do this by searching the [Wireshark bug database](http://bugs.wireshark.org/).
-If the problem isn't listed there, please file a bug report.
+You can do this by searching the [Wireshark Issue database](https://gitlab.com/wireshark/wireshark/issues).
+If the problem isn't listed there, please create a new issue.

 ## Where to Report Bugs

-The preferred way of reporting bugs is through the [Wireshark bug database](https://bugs.wireshark.org/).
+The preferred way of reporting bugs is through the [Wireshark Issues database](https://https://gitlab.com/wireshark/wireshark/issues).
 If that fails the [Wireshark developer mailing list](https://www.wireshark.org/mailman/listinfo/wireshark-dev) can act as an alternative.

 ## What to Report